New to this site? Start here:

 Top 16 things to Do on Jeju Island

-I’ve been traveling solo for over six years and I don’t know if I’ll ever get over that initial reluctance of travel jumping alone.
+I’ve been doing female solo travel for over six years and I don’t know if I’ll ever get over that initial reluctance of travel jumping alone.
 It’s all weirdly mental and for me, the trick is getting myself to leap.
 As a women, I’m often prone to second guessing or doubting my abilities, even if experience has proven otherwise.
 But the more I travel alone , the more comfortable I become with it once I’m on the road.
 Situations become familiar and my instincts kick in.
+An adventure is what I call it when you challenge your inner wall of who you think you are not… with who you discover you are.

 8 Safety Tips for Solo Travel (*Watch this before you travel!)